Sable and The Supers Ch. 04byFalcinator©

 Any minute ...

-A window up high shattered, a bolt of pure white streaked towards the woman in blue and, as she wildly dodged, exploded a pillar with an actinic flair and, apparently, no debris.
+A window up high shattered, a bolt of pure white streaked towards the woman in blue, who dodged wildly, the bolt exploding a pillar with an actinic flair but no apparent debris.

 That would be the cavalry, then.

-The woman in blue dived low, heading at first for a side door and then, at the last minute, dodged another white bolt and followed her compatriot towards the vault.
+The woman in blue dived low, heading at first for a side door but, at the last minute, dodging another white bolt before following her compatriot towards the vault.

 Sable expected them to be making their own way out the back.
 A distant booming/crashing noise seemed to confirm that theory.